kalviumcommunity/S48_PrabhasVarma_Capstone_ERP/README.md

+## **Day 4: Lowfid**

+Today I'll focus on finishing low fid in depth for two of the four modules in my capstone project.
+Also create a basic outline for all the four modules and sidebar.

-Low-fid design(Still in development): https://www.figma.com/file/dxv6VTcIuTbLAddKkCa86v/Untitled?type=design&node-id=0%3A1&mode=design&t=kewTUJY2dzUBwx7C-1
+Low-fid design(Still in development): https://www.figma.com/file/dxv6VTcIuTbLAddKkCa86v/Untitled?type=design&node-id=0%3A1&mode=design&t=UkyRo5Y5oFTkHuFq-1